SysCompass/compass/_includes/userguides/step2.md

 <h2 id="step-two">Step 2 - Start Compass</h2>

-After the execution of  “runme.bat” file has completed, open Oracle VirtualBox.
+After the execution of  `launch.bat` file has completed, open Oracle VirtualBox.
 There should be three VMs and a host-only interface configured already.
 Select the VM “compass” and start it by clicking the start button on the top tool bar.

 ![Open VirtualBox and start Compass](/img/2_start_compass.png)